 The Chair may conduct meetings in an informal manner, but Robert's Rules of Order Newly Revised may be invoked as needed, at any time, by a majority request of the members present.
-See Appendix A - Guidelines to Running an Official Meeting for information on conducting an AGIC meeting.
+See Appendix A for information on conducting an AGIC meeting.